How Variable Speed Pool Pumps Work - Complete Guide

 Optimal Flow Matching

 Most pool functions don't require maximum flow rates.
-Circulation typically needs only 1-2 pool turnovers per day, which can be achieved at lower speeds over longer periods.
+Circulation typically needs only 1-2 complete pool volume turnovers per day, which can be achieved at lower speeds over longer periods.
 Water features, heating, and chemical distribution often work better at moderate flow rates, allowing the variable speed pump to operate in its most efficient range.

 Programming and Operation Modes